a327ex/emoji-merge/README.md

   for _, cloud in ipairs(main.clouds) do cloud.emoji = images.cloud end
 ```

-When the round ends, all emojis as well as the background become black and white.
-Because background objects are global and don't get created/deleted between rounds, in arena:enter is where they have to be set back to their natural color, and these 3 lines are simply just doing that for the background color variable, the background gradient, as well as the cloud objects.
-Next:
+When the round ends, all emojis + background becomes black and white.
+Because background objects are global and don't get created/deleted between rounds, `arena:enter` is where they have to be set back to their natural color, and these 3 lines are simply just doing that for the background color variable, the background gradient, as well as the cloud objects.

 ```lua
   main:music_player_play_song(sounds.closed_shop, 0.375)
 ```

 When the round ends the song that's playing while the game is running stops, starting it again when a new round starts makes sense.
-Next:

 ```lua
   self.emojis = container()